jessstringham/7weeksofmaking/notes.md

 One idea I had was that I could generate a strip of new material, offset the image by the same amount, and composite those together.
 Then use feedback loops to keep looping repeating.
 To start with I used random noise.

-Honestly, the first results made me dizzy, so I tried a few things:
+Honestly, the first results made us dizzy, so I tried a few things:
  * I generate a narrower strip than I intended and then using the Fit TOP to stretch the noise horizontally, and applying a Blur TOP to the result.
  * I got some advice to try some different colors for the noise (using my current favorite trick of a Lookup TOP): high-contrast colors gave a different effect than colors that were similar!

 Eh, but that's not a cool visual, so I added a polygon, and applied a different level of blur to the polygon vs the background.

+We also created this wicked effect where it looked like a cylinder of thread rolling down a carpet.
+That was unexpected and pretty cool.

 ## Day 8 (2022-07-14)

-We went to the Guggenheim, so I tried to recreate some effects from Kandinsky.
+We went to the Guggenheim, so I tried to recreate some little effects from Kandinsky.
 I liked taking a Ramp TOP x Noise TOP (random), of the same shape, but slightly offset.
-There was another one with circles.

 ## Day 9 (2022-07-15)

 I did some simple Instanced Geometry in this one: I created a rotating line (like a clock face) and marked the line with little circles.
 Then I used feedback to create a trail, and a threshold to limit the length of the trail.
+I was somewhat thinking of planets rotating.

-For some reason, there's this weird line that follows the circles around.
+For some reason, there's this weird line that follows the circles around from the feedback.
 I'll get to the bottom of it one day.

-It fees like it was inevitable that I'd start using the Displace TOP (whenever you create a new project, there's a Diplace TOP there).
+And then the Displace TOP!
+It feels like it was inevitable that I'd start using the Displace TOP (whenever you create a new project, there's a Diplace TOP there).
 In this case, I just applied a little noise, and then started reading up on what it was doing.

+I liked the result: it's like a tree trunk sonar.

 ## Day 10 (2022-07-16)